mjkim21-dev/mjkim21-dev.github.io/docs/07-Microcontroller Code/code.md

 ## Overview

 The code is set to toggle an LED back and forth on pin RF3 and use a speaker when receiving an input.
 How this is done is this board recieves a digital input from the main board and receives in pin RD6, then I run a DAC (Digital to Analog Conversion) and output an analog signal to pin RA2.
 I then have a square wave that plays a sound.
+I have included my main.c file below.

+## Main.c code

 ```c
 /*